 If you and your kids can't get enough of sports, cooking classes, yoga classes and more, why not spend the warmer months doing something new together?
 These top-notch classes will keep you busy all season long.

 The former NYC pop-up recently established its permanent home here in the city, and it’s unlike any other family experience out there.
 It's a space where your kids take charge and lead themselves (with the help of staff) through an exciting adventure...almost as though they're the main characters in their very own video game.
 The attraction is set to include immersive sets, exploratory spaces and audiovisual features that will help bring your kid's creativity to new heights

 Give your youngsters a dose of fresh air and introduce them to a variety of exciting East Coast cities this spring.
 These destinations, each just a short drive or train ride from the city, are bursting with family-friendly activities, making them the perfect spots for spring day trips from NYC.

 Where are you eating today?
-These awesome family restaurants will cure any cravings, whether you’re digging the best mac n’ cheese or just need a good slice of pizza.
+Family restaurants like Dinosaur Bar-B-Que, Paulie Gee’s and Sweet Chick will cure any cravings, whether you’re digging the best smoked wings or need a good slice of pizza.
 Even better, your kids will feel 100 percent at home.
 From mouth-watering New American family restaurants to the best Italian family restaurants in NYC, these picks will satisfy both sophisticated and petite palates.

 NYC is one of the hottest fashion hubs in the world, so it’s only right to explore the best kids clothing stores.
 Now that the nice weather is upon us, you’re going to want to see what spring items are available for purchase.
 Your little shopaholic will love a day out hitting these spots!